dirkgermany/LILA/README.md

 Written as a PL/SQL package it enables other PL/SQL processes writing logs using a simple interface.
 LILA enables simultaneous and multiple logging from the same session or different sessions.
 Two key requirements of LILA are:
 1. Simplicity of the interface
-2. Simultaneous logging from multiple or a single database session
+2. Simultaneous logging from one or multiple database sessions

 Even though debugging informations can be written, LILA is primarily intended for monitoring (automated) PL/SQL processes (hereinafter referred to as the processes).